foreveryone1/ObsidianNotes/1 notes/Ötzi life-and-death prep.md

 pollen in his stomach

-pijl en boog, koperen bijl, dolk, twee drankkokers uit berkenhout, een rugzak
+pijl en boog (zijn pijlen waren nog niet af, en zijn boog was nog niet af!), koperen bijl, dolk, twee drankkokers uit berkenhout, een rugzak

-geit-schaap-hert-ko
+geit-schaap-hert-koerleer-berenmuts
 # what injuries can we find on the corpse
-wounds on his hands from holding a stabbing implement
+wounds on his hands from holding a stabbing implement proteins that seem to indicate blunt force trauma to the head - recent an arrow tip in his shoulder blade

 # what other peculiarities are there about ötzi's corpse
 lyme